-The Jesuit poet, Gerard Manley Hopkins, expresses this truth in his poem God's Grandeur (1887):
+Gerard Manley Hopkins - God's Grandeur (1887):

 'The world is charged with the grandeur of God.

-It will flame out, like shining from shook foil;

-It gathers to a greatness, like the ooze of oil

-Crushed.
-Why do men then now not reck his rod?

-Generations have trod, have trod;

-And all is seared with trade; bleared, smeared with toil;

-And wears man's smudge and shares man's smell: the soil

-Is bare now, nor can foot feel, being shod.

-And for all this, nature is never spent;

-There lives the dearest freshness deep down things; And though the last lights off the black West went Oh, morning, at the brown brink eastward, springs - Because the Holy Ghost over the bent World broods with warm breast and ah! bright wings'.
+It will flame out, like shining from shook foil; It gathers to a greatness, like the ooze of oil Crushed.
+Why do men then now not reck [consider] his rod?
+Generations have trod, have trod, have trod; And all is seared with trade; bleared, smeared with toil; And wears man's smudge and shares man's smell: the soil Is bare now, nor can foot feel, being shod.
+And for all this, nature is never spent; There lives the dearest freshness deep down things; And though the last lights off the black West went Oh, morning, at the brown brink eastward, springs - Because the Holy Ghost over the bent World broods with warm breast and ah! bright wings'.